 Jim remembers WAVM and Joe Magno as preparing him for Curry College where he would major in Communications.
 Jim was so prepared, in fact, that one major wasn’t enough.
 He also majored in Physics.
 After graduating from Curry with several honors and awards, Jim received his Master’s Degree from Murray State University and started working at WARA in Attleboro, MA.
 For four years he was the Chief Engineer before taking an Assistant Chief Engineer at WBCN in Boston.
 In 1989, he became Chief Engineer and has enjoyed many great experiences working with the likes of Charles Laquidara and covering special events like the Patriots going to the Superbowl.

-Mark joined WAVM when he was in the 7th Grade and had a country music radio show.
-He also held an Assistant Engineering Directorships before graduating and attending Worcestor State where he studied Mass Communications with a concentration in new technologies.
+Mark Minaisan joined WAVM when he was in the 7th Grade and had a country music radio show.
+He also held an Assistant Engineering Directorships before graduating and attending Worcester State where he studied Mass Communications with a concentration in new technologies.
 From 1990 to 1997, Mark worked for Cablevision as an Associate Producer/Director, just recently leaving to pursue another love, firefighting.

 After WAVM, Todd Boothroyd attended Syracuse University, studying for a dual major in English and Television, Radio, and Film Production.
 After graduation, Todd slowly climbed a cable company’s ladder until he worked for their subsidiaries: American Movie Classics, Bravo, and the Independent Film Channel where he produced national promos.
 Currently, Todd is a freelance writer, scripting for Nick Clooney and Bob Dorian at AMC, creating websites, and working on his own dramatic material.